Azure/AML-Kubernetes/docs/deploy-extension.md

 # Deploy AzureML extension to your Kubernetes cluster

-You will use Azure CLI to deploy the extension on top of your Azure Arc-enabled Kubernetes cluster.
+You will use Azure Arc k8s-extension CLI to deploy the extension on top of your Azure Arc-enabled Kubernetes cluster.

 ## Review AzureML extension deployment configuration settings